sethrylan/sethrylan.github.io/_posts/2012-07-17-multiplex-easystar.md

 You can use the existing piece as a template, and even reuse the control horns that come with the kit.

-We’re also going to strengthen the frame and control surfaces with carbon fiber:
+We're also going to strengthen the frame and control surfaces with carbon fiber:
-* 2.5mm tube on trailing edge of the elapor, where the rudder will be mounted.
+* 2\.5mm tube on trailing edge of the elapor, where the rudder will be mounted.
-* 2.5mm tube on the horizontal stabilizer
+* 2\.5mm tube on the horizontal stabilizer
-* 2.5mm tube on the elevator
+* 2\.5mm tube on the elevator
-* 1.4mm x 4.5mm strip in the wings
+* 1\.4mm x 4\.5mm strip in the wings
-* 5.3mm tube in the fuselage
+* 5\.3mm tube in the fuselage

 Cut the groove with an X-acto knife and use clamps to hold the CF while the CA glue cures.
 Use similar steps for the other CF pieces.
 The fuselage needs large amounts of foam removed to accommodate the CF tube, and on old soldering iron works well for this.